esadr/mlsvm/README.md

 Classification
 -------------
+The classification use cross validation to make separate parts for validation and test from the training data.
+You can set the number of k-fold using -k parameter.
+For running the same experiment multiple times, you can set the number of experiments using -x.
+Each experiments shuffles the data in the beginning.
+The rest of parameters are explained in params.xml file and User Guide.

 To run the mlsvm on dataset X, you create the files in datasets folder regards to name format explained above and call `./main -f X ` or you can configure the name inside the param.xml file and just call `./main`

 The rest of parameters are explained in the param.xml file, however the shortcuts for overriding them through the command prompt will explain later.

+The MLSVM program can run by calling below command and parameters.
+`./mlsvm_classifier -f twonorm -x 1 -k 5 -q 0.4 -r 4`